bring/developer-site/hugo/README.md

 Then add your content below that.
 Files are linked relative to your .md file

-### Excerpt/summary/read more
+### Excerpt/summary/read more/image
 The excerpts on the list page is auto generated form the first 60 words in your article.
-It’s possible to add a manual cutoff and an image.
+It’s possible to manually set the cutoff and add an image.

 Add `<!--more-->` where you want the cutoff to happen.

-If you want an image in your excerpt, add the following to the frontmatter:
+To add an image in your excerpt, add the following to the frontmatter:
 ```
 resources:
   - src: {filename.jpg}
 ```

 ## Updating, building and running
-Run `npm run build` to build.
-This generates a JSON based on the raml files, which Hugo then reads and outputs static HTML from.
-The other files are also built.
+`npm run build` builds CSS and JSON based in the raml files.
+Hugo needs this in order to run locally.

 Run `npm start` to run locally.
 The non-api pages will update instantly.
-But when you make changes to the api files, you have to build again to generate a new JSON file.
+But when you make changes to the api files or CSS, you have to run `npm run build`again to generate new files for that.
-We are working on a more streamlined way of doing this.
+We are working on a more automated solution for doing this.

+`npm run buildtest` builds the entire site for test env `npm run buildqa` builds the entire site for qa env `npm run buildprod` builds the entire site for production env

 ### Release and deploy